 At The Dempster Clinic- Center for Functional Medicine, we collaborate with world-class laboratories to offer patients a broad range of diagnostic options.
 For us, these tests are merely the starting point for determining the best strategy for your health.
 We treat your body as an interconnected system and carefully examine your environmental, lifestyle, genetic, and dietary factors that might be the cause of your symptoms.
 In this way, we will work with you to set you up for optimal long-term health.

-Benefits of Functional Medicine
+What are the Benefits of Functional Medicine?

 There’s a reason why functional medicine is increasing in popularity around the world today- this innovative approach to healthcare offers something that most others don’t.
 Below are some of the most significant benefits of functional medicine.